- How Your Beliefs Affect Your Reality

-While that belief is tearing through your brain at 200 miles an hour it’s also producing thoughts in your mind.
-This is why it can be difficult to know how to change your beliefs about yourself, because those beliefs happen so fast.
+While that belief is tearing through your brain at 200 miles an hour it’s also producing negative thoughts in your mind.

 The picture looks like this:

-a second thought logically follows: If I don’t exercise I’m probably unhealthy.
+a second thought logically follows: If I workout a lot I must be athletic

 So it works like this: